Sonchus ustulatus

 Sonchus ustulatus, also known as a leituga, is a species of herb in the Asteraceae family.
-It has been found near or on islands owned by Portugal and Spain.
-It produces oxygen and grows to be around 0.2 meters.
+It is endemic to Madeira, an island group in the Atlantic which is politically part of Portugal.
+It grows to be around 0.2 meters.

 Description

 The leituga is a perennial plant that either has no stem or a very short one.
 It does not have many floral heads and generally grows on a rocky shoreline.
 It is herbaceous.